 (b) when the applicant withdraws or is taken to have withdrawn the application.

-(3) In this Division, a person “holds” a high risk work licence for a class of high risk work if the person is authorised under the licence to do high risk work of that class.
+(3) In this Division, a person holds a high risk work licence for a class of high risk work if the person is authorised under the licence to do high risk work of that class.

 [Regulation 7.9 inserted in Gazette 24 Aug 2007 p.
 4286-8.]